-Election Accounts UK and European Parliaments 2005-06
+Referendum Accounts Scottish Devolution 2005-06

+Returning Officers' and Counting

+Officer's Expenses

-Returning Officers' Expenses (For the year ended 31 March 2006)
+(For the year ended 31 March 2006)

 Ordered by the House of Commons to be printed 7 February 2008

 EDINBURGH: The Stationery Office

 © Crown Copyright 2008

 The text in this document (excluding any Royal Arms and departmental logos) may be reproduced free of charge in any format or medium providing that it is reproduced accurately and not used in a misleading context.
 The material must be acknowledged as Crown copyright and the title of the document specified.